 Be accountable.
-Establish

-action plans with time lines and

-systems for regular public review
+Establish action plans with time lines and responsible parties, as well as systems for regular public review of the implementation of the comprehensive plan.

-responsible parties, as well as

-of the implementation of the

-ACTION PLAN
+Pursue goals through partnerships.
+City government

+alone cannot implement the

 comprehensive plan.
+Collaborative

-Pursue goals through partnerships.
-City government alone cannot implement the comprehensive plan.
-Collaborative partnerships with regional groups, agencies, businesses, institutions, nonprofits, and citizens are critical to effective implementation.
+partnerships with regional groups,

+agencies, businesses, institutions, nonprofits, and citizens are critical to effective implementation.